Photos courtesy of Haq Nawaz

 Don’t let its unassuming storefront fool you.
 The 1,975-square-foot store is packed to the brim with Pakistani, Indian and Arab groceries and a steady flow of regular customers of many ethnicities.
 Whether they drove two hours to get there or popped in from just around the corner, they often stay to chat with each other and the staff.

-If they have the opportunity, as one Wisconsin Muslim Journal reporter did this week, to ask owner Haq Nawaz, 45, of Brookfield, to show them around, he’ll take them through aisles of hundreds of colorful bags of rice of multiple varieties, famous and rare, flours of all types, lentils, spices, teas, dried fruits, teas and sauces.
+If they have the opportunity, as one Wisconsin Muslim Journal reporter did this week, to ask owner Haq Nawaz, 45, of Brookfield, to show them around, he’ll take them through aisles of hundreds of colorful bags of rice of multiple varieties, famous and rare, flours of all types, lentils, spices, teas, dried fruits and sauces.
 “There are tangy sauces, mint sauces and mango sauces,” he pointed to his left, as we walked.
 He paused and picked up a jar of garlic paste.
 “This is very popular.
 I think a lot of women and men don’t have time to grind their own at home.
 They just buy it.
 It saves time.

 As we walked, Nawaz stopped occasionally to share a story.
-Each tale concluded with a life lesson he has learned in his eight years as a business owner.
-“This store is not about money-making,” he explained.
-“It is a relationship store.
-I’m in the relationship business.”
+Each tale concluded with a life lesson his eight years as a business owner taught him.

 Lesson 1: Business is a service.